joachimbbp/zools/README.md

 </a>

 # 🦎
-Helpful zig abstractions
+Helpful zig abstractions.

 # 🏗️
 Test by running `zig build test` from the root.

 # 📇
-Uses zig version 0.15.1
+Uses zig version `0.15.1`.